 The same is true if the news you’re sharing is bad.
 Bankers understand that all businesses go through difficult periods and sometimes face adversity.
 Experience shows they would much prefer to be told upfront about current or anticipated risks, issues, and challenges—rather than being surprised once it’s too late to recover.

 If you’re concerned about meeting your covenants, be transparent and offer solutions.
 If your financing needs have changed, proactively request a revision.
 By providing insight into these issues, you not only demonstrate your solid understanding of your business; you also give both your team and your banker the luxury of time to identify solutions together.

 During your annual credit review, your goal is to help your bank understand your current position—not to provide them with minutiae of every decision you’re considering.
-A concise 15 to 20-page presentation will be appreciated more than a three-inch binder crammed with information that needs to be analyzed.
+A concise 15 to 20-page presentation will be appreciated more than a multi-page thesis crammed with information that needs to be analyzed.
 The key is to find the right balance between being informative and information overload.

 When preparing your materials, include the type of information your banker most wants.
 Chances are the bank already has a view on your industry and a risk rating model to compare your historical results to industry rankings.
 Rather than providing this top-line detail, focus instead on:

 - educating your lender about the nuances of your business

 - discussing how shifts in your industry may affect your financial standing (particularly if things have changed since 2020)

 - taking some time to understand current lending conditions so you can explain whether your activities fall within your bank’s tolerance for risk